 On August 8, 2014, Plaintiff submitted the documents he would rely on in making his claim under the “any occupation” provision of the Plan.
-Per the timing guidelines rigidly set out in the settlement agreement, MetLife had until September 22, 2014, to issue a decision regarding Plaintiff’s claim.
-MetLife failed to meet the deadline, instead issuing a letter on September 24, 2014, that Plaintiff’s file had been submitted for a physician review.
-However, Plaintiff’s claim file had not been submitted to a reviewing physician until December 12, 2014, after the date the current litigation had begun.
+Per the strict timing guidelines set out in the settlement agreement, MetLife had until September 22, 2014, to issue a decision regarding Plaintiff’s claim.
+MetLife failed to meet the deadline, issuing a letter on September 24, 2014, stating that Plaintiff’s file had been submitted for a physician review.
+However, Plaintiff’s claim file was not submitted to a reviewing physician until December 12, 2014, after the current litigation began.

-On November 11, 2014, due to the fact that MetLife had still not issued a decision nor had it provided Plaintiff with any explanation for the lack of the decision, Plaintiff again wrote MetLife in a “good faith effort to avoid litigation,” as Plaintiff clearly stated that MetLife’s decision was untimely under ERISA guidelines.
+On November 11, 2014, since MetLife had still not issued a decision nor had it provided Plaintiff with any explanation for the lack of the decision, Plaintiff again wrote MetLife in a “good faith effort to avoid litigation,” as Plaintiff clearly stated that MetLife’s decision was untimely under ERISA guidelines.
 When MetLife completely failed to respond to Plaintiff’s letter, Plaintiff filed the present lawsuit on December 3, 2014.
-On December 23, 2014, MetLife provided Plaintiff with a report from an MCN reviewer, Dr. Jon Glass.
-On February 24, 3016, MetLife issued a denial of Plaintiff’s claim accompanied by an investigative report by Ethos Risk Services, along with several other documents.
-Plaintiff rejected the report MetLife submitted and responded with a March 16, 2016 letter by Dr. Shimizu.
+On December 23, 2014, MetLife gave Plaintiff a report from an MCN reviewer, Dr. Jon Glass.
+On February 24, 3016, MetLife denied the Plaintiff’s claim, accompanied by an investigative report by Ethos Risk Services and several other documents.
+Plaintiff rejected the report MetLife submitted and responded with a March 16, 2016, letter by Dr. Shimizu.
 MetLife responded with a new medical report by Dr. Sims, which Plaintiff again rejected.

 Issues: The Court addressed the issue of MetLife’s failure to issue a timely denial letter and the basis for its refusal to supply Plaintiff with a reason for its action in violation of ERISA.
 More specifically: “MetLife’s unexplained refusal to issue a denial letter until the eve of trial turned this case from a straightforward issue of whether [Plaintiff] was disabled under the Plain into a tangled accumulation of filings and counter-filings regarding matters that distract the Court from the merits of this case.
 For instance, the Court came to the trial facing fourteen filings with potential issues that required rulings.”

 Holdings: The Court held that given MetLife’s violations of ERISA, MetLife was ordered to pay Plaintiff current on his benefits and pay past-due benefits, with interest, to Plaintiff for the beginning of the “any occupation” period on February 11, 2013, to the present.
-The Court stated that in order for a claimant to know what evidence is relevant, the claimant must know the reason the insured denied their claim.
-The Court cited ERISA which specifically states: “An insurer making an ‘adverse benefit decision’ to provide a written denial identifying the specific reasons for the denial so the insured can address them during the claim appeal process.”
+The Court stated that for a claimant to know what evidence is relevant, they must know why the insured denied their claim.
+The Court cited ERISA, which specifically states: “An insurer making an ‘adverse benefit decision’ to provide a written denial identifying the specific reasons for the denial so the insured can address them during the claim appeal process.”

-The Court held that MetLife undermined the ERISA process by failing to issue a proper denial and further, by failing to provide notice to the insured as to the issues in dispute.
+The Court held that MetLife undermined the ERISA process by failing to issue a proper denial and, further, by failing to notify the insured about the issues in dispute.
 “Requiring that plan administrators provide a participant with specific reasons for denial enables the claimant to prepare adequately for any further administrative review as well as appeal to the federal courts.
 A contrary rule would allow claimants, who are entitled to sue once a claim has been “deemed denied,” to be “sandbagged” by a rationale the plan administrator adduces only after the suit has commenced.”
 Harlick v.
 Blue Shield of Cal., 686 F.3d 699, 720 (9th Cir.
 2012).